Pengwern: Conflict with Northumbria

-Cynddylan apparently joined forces with king Penda of Mercia to protect his realm, and together they fought against the increasingly powerful Anglian Kingdom of Northumbria at the Battle of Maes Cogwy (Oswestry) in 642.
-It was here that their mutual enemy, king Oswald was slain.
-This seems to have bought a period of peace until Penda's death when a Northumbrian raiding party led by Oswald's brother Oswiu of Northumbria overran Cynddylan's palace at Llys Pengwern in a surprise attack.
-Caught completely off guard and without defence the royal family, including the king, were slaughtered, according to the poetry commemorating the tragedy.
+Cynddylan apparently joined forces with king Penda of Mercia to protect his realm, possibly also for personal reasons: his brother Gwion had been killed during the Battle of Chester.
+(Fellow ally Selyf ap Cynan of Powys died as well, and it is unclear what happened to Powys afterwards, as mentions of their rulers became scarce for nearly a century.)
+Together Cynddylan and Penda fought against the increasingly powerful Anglian kingdom of Northumbria at the Battle of Maes Cogwy (Oswestry or Forden) in 642.
+It was here that their mutual enemy, king Oswald, was slain.
+Regardless, this seems to have bought a period of peace until Penda's death, when a Northumbrian raiding party led by Oswald's brother Oswiu of Northumbria overran northern Mercia and, a bit later, Cynddylan's palace at Llys Pengwern in a surprise attack.
+Caught completely off guard and without defence, the royal family, including the king, were slaughtered, according to the poetry commemorating the tragedy, with the palace being burned to the ground, likely along with records.
 Princess Heledd was the only survivor and fled to western Powys.
 After this the region associated with Pengwern seems to have been shared between Mercia and Powys; part of it remained in Welsh hands until the reign of Offa of Mercia and the construction of his dyke.
-Part of it consisted of the Anglian sub-kingdom of the Magonsæte.
+Part of it consisted of the Anglian sub-kingdom of the Magonsæte and Wreocensæte.